STATUS: RELEASED

 - Choose the most specific term that fits the intended meaning and avoid overly broad terms.

-- Record both the label and IRI for each binding (e.g. an IRI such as https://purl.obolibrary.org/obo/NCIT_C28421 for “Male”).
+- Record both the label and IRI for each mapping (e.g. an IRI such as

-- Capture mapping intent where useful, using predicates from Simple Knowledge Organization System (SKOS), such as
+https://purl.obolibrary.org/obo/NCIT_C28421for “Male”). - Capture mapping intent where useful, using predicates from Simple Knowledge Organization System (SKOS), such as

 Step 4 – Implement, validate and share